Nocardia in Wastewater

 - High levels of surfactants and fat, oil, and grease (F.O.G.)
 (2)

 - Internal recycling of floating material (2)

 - Warm temperatures generally above 60°F (15.55°C) (2)

 - Very low effluent BOD (observation)

 Most floc-forming bacteria will grow rapidly when their preferred substrate is available and die off once it has been used up in a “feast and famine” model.
 Once Nocardia senses that its preferred substrate is becoming limited in the environment, it can switch to a slower growth mode consuming less energy and eventually reaching higher concentrations than floc-forming bacteria (1).
-This survival mechanism is also in effect when nutrients are low and/or competition by other organisms is high and enables Nocardia to maintain a stable background population (1).
-It is also possible for Nocardia to form resting structures and can adapt to UV radiation and dryness which are environmental challenges in foam (1).
+This survival mechanism is in effect when nutrients are low and/or competition with other organisms is high.
+This enables Nocardia to maintain a stable background population (1).
+It is also possible for Nocardia to form resting structures and can adapt to UV radiation and dryness, which are environmental challenges in foam (1).

 - Brown foam is caused by undigested nutrients rising to the surface from the mixed liquor.
 Brown persistent foam indicates a problem in the system, but does NOT mean the Nocardia is the culprit.

 - A distinguishing indication of Nocardia-caused foaming in very low efficient BOD levels.